jcornaz/beancount-parser/README.md

 A rewrite of this project is in progress at https://github.com/jcornaz/beancount_parser_2.

 This old implementation (`beancount-parser`) is now in maintenance mode.
-I'll fix reported bugs and I'll review/merge pull-requests, but I am no longer actively working on this project.
+I'll fix reported bugs and I'll review/merge pull-requests, but I am no longer actively working on it.

 ## Goal